2016 Republican Party presidential debates and forums: October 28, 2015 – Boulder, Colorado

 Many commentators considered the winners of the primetime debate to be Rubio, Cruz, and Christie, primarily for their attacks on the debate's moderator's questions.
 The two front-runners in the polls at the time, Trump and Carson, did not receive as much focus nor had as many memorable moments, but were still viewed as doing fairly well.
-Bush and Kasich were largely criticized for their performances, particularly when the former argued with Rubio over Rubio's attendance record as a Senator, and when the latter clashed with Trump over Kasich's record as Governor, and his sudden shift in debate strategy from passive to aggressive, which Trump said was simply being done in response to his falling poll numbers.
+Bush and Kasich were largely criticized for their performances, particularly when the former argued with Rubio over Rubio's attendance record as a Senator, and when the latter clashed with Trump over Kasich's record as governor, and his sudden shift in debate strategy from passive to aggressive, which Trump said was simply being done in response to his falling poll numbers.

 On October 30, 2015, the RNC announced that NBC News would no longer host the February 26, 2016, debate in Houston.
 RNC chairman Reince Priebus showed concerns that an NBC-hosted debate could result in a "repeat" of the CNBC debate, as both are divisions of NBCUniversal, although NBC News is editorially separate from CNBC.
 Priebus explained that CNBC had conducted the October 28 debate in "bad faith", arguing that "while debates are meant to include tough questions and contrast candidates' visions and policies for the future of America, CNBC's moderators engaged in a series of 'gotcha' questions, petty and mean-spirited in tone, and designed to embarrass our candidates.
 What took place Wednesday night was not an attempt to give the American people a greater understanding of our candidates' policies and ideas."

 As for the venue, Marco Rubio and Donald Trump complained about the heat in the arena made their sweating visible to the viewers.
-The Republicans then draft a list of demands including "The temperature in the auditorium must be below 67°F (19°C)."
+The Republicans then drafted a list of demands including "The temperature in the auditorium must be below 67°F (19°C)."